 - addiction or problem drinking

-I also have a passion for working with older children transitioning to secondary school or young people to College or University and anybody who has experienced a preterm birth.
+I also have a passion for working with older children transitioning to secondary school or young people to College or University and women who have experienced traumatic births.

 In addition to my private practice, I am also a counsellor for both Cruse Bereavement Care and One Recovery Bucks.
 I also worked as a counsellor at One Recovery Bucks (drug and alcohol recovery service) and Time to Talk, working with children and adolescents over the age of 10 years.
 I also volunteered for over 6 years as a telephone support worker with Bliss, the charity for premature and sick babies.